 Michelle Jenneke took part in the filming of a short comic video released by one of the relatively well-known comic sites The Chive.

 In the video, which is called “Forever Alone”, Jenneke plays herself.
-The video gained incredible success on the Internet, and by 2017 it gained more than 10 million views on YouTube and other platforms.
+The video gained incredible success on the Internet.
+By 2017 it gained more than 10 million views on YouTube and other platforms.

 “I’m not trying to draw attention to myself ..”